 "Families are like branches on a tree, we grow in different directions yet our roots remain as one."

 Sue is part owner of Oma Rapeti, along with her daughter Nikki, and is in charge of the administration side.
 Her previous roles have been in similar administration management, and she happily keeps the team on track and up to date with their filing!
 Sue lives in the Bay of Islands, and is lucky enough to work remotely with her Oma Rapeti role.
 She enjoys the excuse to travel to Auckland regularly to see her grandchildren and spend time in the centre.
-In her spare time she loves yoga, healthy organic food and lifestyle, and getting out on the beautiful Bay of Islands sailing with her husband David.

 "Do what you love, and love what you do"